aws-powertools/powertools-lambda-python/docs/upgrade.md

 !!! warning "On March 31st, 2023, Powertools for AWS Lambda (Python) v1 reached end of support and will no longer receive updates or releases.
 If you are still using v1, we strongly recommend you to read our upgrade guide and update to the latest version."

-Given our commitment to all of our customers using Powertools for AWS Lambda (Python), we will keep [Pypi](https://pypi.org/project/aws-lambda-powertools/){target="_blank" rel="nofollow"} v1 releases and documentation 1.x versions to prevent any disruption.
+Given our commitment to all of our customers using Powertools for AWS Lambda (Python), we will keep [Pypi](https://pypi.org/project/aws-lambda-powertools/){target="_blank"} v1 releases and documentation 1.x versions to prevent any disruption.

 ## Migrate to v2 from v1